 A punch list is a document that outlines tasks or issues that need fixing before a construction project is officially completed.
 Typically created after the final inspection, it includes minor problems like wall cracks, paint corrections, or incomplete finishes.

 A well-structured punch list form is essential to streamlining the construction process.
-Using a punch list template, and contractors can efficiently track tasks and ensure all concerns are resolved before the final handover.
+Using a punch list template within a centralized system for overseeing construction workflows, contractors can efficiently track tasks and ensure all concerns are resolved before the final handover.

 Punch List Functions for Companies in the Philippines